 - 8.1.
-To be admitted to a degree a student must have: - a. been registered on the programme for a minimum period of four academic years; - b. completed all requirements within a maximum period of 6 years (subject to 4.3); - c. passed all English Language modules (a pass in the Chinese national examination CET4 counts as having met all requirements on passing English Language); - d. achieved credit for all technical modules, up to two of which may be compensated; - e. passed all Chinese compulsory modules; and - f. passed the Year 4 Project module. - 8.2.
-The Honours board may recommend the award of the degree with up to two QMUL taught compensated technical modules, where: - a. the overall mark for each failed module is between 30 -39% on the UK scale; - b. the honours weighted average mark is at least 40% on the UK scale; - c. the Year 4 Project module mark is at least 40% on the UK scale. - 8.3.
-Students have the option of resitting compensated modules if they choose to, in which case, they will be considered at the following academic year's Honours board.
+To be admitted to a degree a student must have: - a. been registered on the programme for a minimum period of four academic years; - b. completed all requirements within a maximum period of 6 years (subject to 4.3); - c. passed all English Language modules (in line with 6.12); - d. achieved credit for all technical modules, up to two of which may be compensated; - e. passed all Chinese compulsory modules; and - f. passed the Year 4 Project module.